 A broker holding your shares in "street name" must vote those shares according to any specific instructions it receives from you.
 If specific instructions are not received, your broker may vote your shares in its discretion, depending on the type of proposal involved.
-Under applicable rules, there are certain matters on which brokers may not vote without specific instructions from you, such as the election of directors, the amendments to our 2005 Plan and ESPP, and the advisory votes on say-on-pay and the frequency of holding future say-on-pay votes.
+Under applicable rules, there are certain matters on which brokers may not vote without specific instructions from you, such as the election of directors, the amendment to our 2005 Plan, the change in our name, and the advisory vote on say-on-pay.
 If such matters come before the meeting and you have not specifically instructed your broker how to vote your shares, your shares will not be voted on those matters, giving rise to what is called a "broker non-vote."
 Shares represented by broker non-votes will be counted for purposes of determining the existence of a quorum for the transaction of business, but for purposes of determining the number of shares voting on a particular proposal, broker non-votes will not be counted as votes cast or shares voting.